replace¶

 The following command extracts Genbank accessions from sequence headers that follow

-the old-style Genbank format, e.g. gi|1031916024|gb|KU317675.1|
+the old-style Genbank format, e.g. gi|1031916024|gb|KU317675.1|:

-is matched by the named regex group 'acc' and
+The accession KU317675.1 is matched by the named regex group 'acc' and

-referenced by '$acc'
+referenced by '$acc'.

 Regular expression (regex) groups can be accessed with